umrover/mrover-esw/docs/info/build.md

-The bootstrap script sets up a fresh Ubuntu/Debian machine for ESW development: system packages, the ARM GNU toolchain, `uv`, STM32CubeMX/CubeProgrammer/CubeCLT (and optionally CubeIDE), git submodules, PATH setup, desktop launcher entries, VS Code and its extensions, and the Python venv, all via an Ansible playbook (`ansible/bootstrap.yml`).
-It installs Ansible itself if it isn't already present.
+The bootstrap script sets up a fresh Ubuntu/Debian machine for ESW development: system packages, the ARM GNU toolchain, `uv`, STM32CubeMX/CubeProgrammer/CubeCLT (and optionally CubeIDE), git submodules, PATH setup, desktop launcher entries, VS Code and its extensions, and the Python venv, all via an ansible playbook (`ansible/bootstrap.yml`).
+It installs ansible itself if it isn't already present.
 Run it once on a new machine as follows.

 ```bash